Tomatillo Salsa Verde Canning Recipe

 Enhance Flavor with Roasted Tomatillos: For a deeper flavor profile, roast the tomatillos in a hot oven or under a broiler before adding them to your salsa.
 This method is especially great when you have an abundance of tomatillos.

-Choose the Right Peppers: Select your peppers wisely to achieve the desired level of heat.
+Choose the Right Peppers: Select your peppers wisely to get the level of heat you want.
 Jalapeño peppers are excellent for a bit of heat, while sweet peppers can be used for a milder salsa.
+AND use rubber gloves to slice and prep jalapenos!

 Eliminate Air Bubbles: Use a canning funnel and a non-metallic spatula or bubble remover tool to remove air bubbles trapped in the jars.
 This step is crucial for successful canning.

-Water Bath Canning: This recipe is designed for water bath canning, not pressure canning.
-Ensure you have a large stockpot and a canning rack or folded kitchen towel to safely process the jars.
+Water Bath Canning: This recipe is designed for water bath canning, not pressure canning. make sure you have a large stockpot with lid and a canning rack or folded kitchen towel to safely process the jars.

 Sterilize Your Equipment: Cleanliness is crucial in canning.
 Wash your canning jars, lids, and bands in hot, soapy water, and rinse them thoroughly before use.